enze-chen/enze-chen.github.io/resources.markdown

 ### Contributing 💚

+There are many ways you can contribute to this project:
-#### Sharing your materials
+- <span style="font-weight:500">Share</span> your materials online!

-Sharing your materials can seem daunting and embarrassing at first, but it does a lot more good than collecting dust in your (digital) file drawer!
+It can seem daunting or embarrassing, but it does a lot more good than collecting dust in your (digital) file drawer!
-Even if you don't want it linked here, I encourage you to put your materials somewhere accessible.
-For this catalog, as long as you're allowed to share it and there's a functional URL, then we can work with it.

-#### Adding to this list

-I welcome suggestions for content!
-This can be something you created or something you know about that's not currently listed.
-No resource is too small or trivial.
+- <span style="font-weight:500">Suggest</span> missing content!
 Please feel free to reach out to me (email or Slack), or **fill out [this form](https://forms.gle/aiPLKDJpSG27XdPG9){:target="_blank"}** with the name, URL, and description.
+	- This can be something you created or something you know about that's not currently listed.
+	_No resource is too small or trivial_.
-Conversely, I also appreciate you letting me know if a listed resource has changed or is no longer available. 😞
+- <span style="font-weight:500">Correct</span> a listing (use form) if the resource has changed or is no longer available. 😞

 #### Acknowledgments